balopez83/Surface_Pro_4_Hackintosh/README.md

 - Sleep / Wake
 - Power Button
 - Volume Buttons
-- Dual Boot with Linux
+- Dual Boot with Linux (Version support varies and not all features may work.
+No support for linux is planned here)